twilson63/cloudq_protocol/readme.md

 __-- Wikipedia__

 The cloudq protocol is a simple format for generic job queue processing.

-By using a standard and simple format, we can implement remote or internal job queues and workers in any language and technology.  _The concept comes from some of the Ruby internal job queue processes like Delayed Job and Resque._
+Using a simple format, we can implement remote or internal job queues and workers in any language and technology.  _The concept comes from some of the Ruby internal job queue processes like Delayed Job and Resque._

 The protocol uses [JSON](http://www.json.org) JavaScript Object Notation.
-This is one of the current standards on the web and brings a concise and readable format that virtually every language can understand.
+JSON has serializers and deserializers implemented in several languages.
+See the JSON homepage for more details.

-## The Job
+## The Job (Message)

 The Job is broken down into 2-3 nodes: